 Mannhattan was the first North American born and bred Stallion approved by the Belgium Warmblood Breeding Association, NA and the first such stallion to have fulfilled his performance requirements in this country.

-Mannhattan is fully licensed and approved with several warmblood registries, including the German Oldenburg Verband and Rheinland Pfalz-Saar International.
+Mannhattan is approved with several warmblood registries and is currently activated with the German Oldenburg Verband and Rheinland Pfalz-Saar International.